markriggins/dockerfy/README.md

 	$ dockerfy --wait tcp://$MYSQLSERVER:$MYSQLPORT --timeout 120s ...

-You can specify multiple dependancies by repeating the -wait flag.
+You can specify multiple dependancies by repeating the --wait flag.
 If the dependancies fail to become available before the timeout (which defaults to 10 seconds), then dockery will exit, and your primary command will not be run.

 ### Running Commands
 The `--run` option gives you the opportunity to run commands **after** the overlays, secrets and templates have been processed, but **before** the primary program begins.
 You can run anything you like, even bash scripts like this: